arcodetype/darp-rust/readme.md

 Different tech stacks will use different serve commands.
 For this example, we'll use Air:

-> Note: Updating values via `darp add`, `darp set`, and `darp rm` automatically updates `~/.darp/config.json`.
+> Note: Updating values via `darp config add`, `darp config set`, and `darp config rm` automatically updates `~/.darp/config.json`.
 Advanced users may edit this file manually, but using darp commands is recommended.

 #### Requirements for `darp serve`